-For nearly a century the Lindeblad family has custom tailored the restoration of the world’s finest pianos.
+For over a century the Lindeblad family has custom tailored the restoration of the world’s finest pianos.
 The secret to our longevity is simple:

 Axel Lindeblad, the family patriarch, was 25 when he left Stockholm, Sweden and immigrated to the United States in 1906.
 He had a passion for music and was an accomplished player on most stringed instruments.